Pimples on Scalp: Is it Scalp Acne or Something Else?

 Other Conditions that Can Cause Pimples on the Scalp

-Apart from scalp acne and scalp folliculitis, there are various other skin conditions that can lead to small itchy bumps on the scalp that are often confused with pimples and acne.
+Apart from scalp acne and scalp folliculitis, there are various other conditions that can cause pimples-like bumps on the scalp.

 Seborrheic dermatitis is considered a more severe form of dandruff.
-It can affect people of all ages, even the babies.
-When seborrheic dermatitis appears in babies it is known as cradle cap.
-It causes itchy flakes and scales on the scalp.
+When seborrheic dermatitis appears in babies, it is known as cradle cap.
+It can causes

-Severe cases of seborrheic dermatitis can cause intense itching, irritation, and raised scaly patches that may look quite similar to pimple-like bumps.
-Scratching or picking at these bumps can worsen the condition and lead to bleeding, irritated skin, and skin infections.
+Severe cases of seborrheic dermatitis can cause raised scaly patches that may look quite similar to pimple-like bumps, and scratching them can lead to bleeding, irritated skin, and skin infections.

 Treatment